EphemeralSpace/docs/src/design/roundflow/lobby-readying-up.md

 # Lobby

+{{#template ../../templates/partially-implemented.md issue=https://github.com/EphemeralSpace/ephemeral-space/issues/69}}

 The lobby, instead of just being a UI, is actually a map players can walk around in.
 All features that were UI buttons/menus previously (readying up, observing, the roundstart timer, etc) are instead diegetic elements contained within the lobby map itself.

-Players spawn into the lobby as soon as they connect to the server and are shown a guidebook entry explaining what's happening, since it will ideally feel very strange compared to the regular SS14 experience.
+<span class="es-partially-implemented">Players spawn into the lobby as soon as they connect to the server and are shown a guidebook entry explaining what's happening, since it will ideally feel very strange compared to the regular SS14 experience.</span>

 ## The Theater